TCSOSM-20/MON/docs/architecture.md

 It performs the corresponding action and sends a response through a unique topic made of 'alarm_response_' plus a correlation_id, which is a field contained in the request message.

-Alarms are stored in MON database in the OSM MySQL engine.
+Alarms are stored in MON database in the OSM MongoDB engine.

 ## MON Collector